A care plan is a document that outlines your needs and goals.

 Commonwealth Home Support Programme (CHSP) care plans

-Learn about Commonwealth Home Support Programme care plans, and ongoing care discussions on the Australian Department of Health and Aged Care website.
+Learn about Commonwealth Home Support Programme care plans, and ongoing care discussions on the Australian Department of Health, Disability and Ageing website.

 Residential Care plans

-Use the Australian Department of Health and Aged Care website to learn the importance of ongoing assessment and care discussions for older people in residential aged care to ensure your care needs are being met.
+Use the Australian Department of Health, Disability and Ageing website to learn the importance of ongoing assessment and care discussions for older people in residential aged care to ensure your care needs are being met.